ARTICLE I: NAME AND OFFICES

 Section VI: Powers and Duties

-A. authorize distributions without prior Board approval;
+1) authorize monetary distributions without prior BOG approval;

 ARTICLE VII: FINANCES